 See, e.g., Richards v.
-Jefferson Cty., 517 U.S. 793, 798 (1996) (emphasizing the "deep-rooted historic tradition that everyone should have his own day in court") (citations omitted); Fuentes v.
-Shevin, 407 U.S. 67, 80 (1972) ("For more than a century, the central meaning of procedural due process has been clear: Parties whose rights are to be affected are entitled to be heard; and in order that they may enjoy that right, they must first be notified.") (internal quotations and citations omitted).
+Jefferson County., 517 U.S. 793, 798 (1996) (emphasizing the "deep-rooted historic tradition that everyone should have his own day in court") (citations omitted); Fuentes v.
+Shevin, 407 U.S. 67, 80 (1972) ("For more than a century, the central meaning of procedural due process has been clear: Parties whose rights are to be affected are entitled to be heard; and in order that they may enjoy that right they must first be notified." (internal quotations and citations omitted)).
 See generally Roscoe Pound, Some Principles of Procedural Reform, 4 ILL.
-L. REV. 388, 401 (1909-1910) ("With respect to . . . rules of procedure, we should make nothing depend upon them beyond securing to each party his substantive rights-a fair chance to meet his adversary's case and a full opportunity to present his own.").
-See also Solum, supra note 24, at 274 ("Procedures that purport to bind without affording meaningful rights of participation are fundamentally illegitimate" and "participation has a value that cannot be reduced to accuracy, because a core right of participation is essential for the legitimacy of adjudication").
+L. REV. 388, 401 (1910) ("With respect to . . . rules of procedure, we should make nothing depend upon them beyond securing to each party his substantive rights-a fair chance to meet his adversary's case and a full opportunity to present his own."); see also Solum, supra note 21, at 274 ("Procedures that purport to bind without affording meaningful rights of participation are fundamentally illegitimate," and "participation has a value that cannot be reduced to accuracy, because a core right of participation is essential for the legitimacy of adjudication.").

-See generally Raymond Paternoster, Robert Brame, Ronet Bachman & Lawrence W. Sherman, Do Fair Procedures Matter?
+See generally Raymond Paternoster et al., Do Fair Procedures Matter?
 The Effect of Procedural Justice on Spouse Assault, 31 LAW & SOC'Y REV. 163, 165 (1997) ("[B]eing treated fairly by authorities, even while being sanctioned by them, influences both a person's view of the legitimacy of group authority and ultimately that person's obedience to group norms.").

-See generally Clermont, supra note 8, at 9, 13 (Res judicata "[showcases] the eternal tension between validity and finality" because "[t]here is an obvious tradeoff between getting things right and getting them finished.").
+See generally Clermont, supra note 4, at 1076, 1081 (Res judicata showcases "the eternal tension between validity and finality" because "[t]here is an obvious tradeoff between getting things right and getting them finished.").